Zhuang-CHU/FinEconLiteratureSearch/README.md

 # FinEconLiteratureSearch
-This is project is to make searching Finance and Economics Journals more efficientyly
+This is project is to make searching Finance and Economics Journals more efficienty